d-kuznetsov/image-processing-tool/README.md

 $ npm run docker-build:prod

 run the image as a container
-$npm run docker-run:prod
+$ npm run docker-run:prod
 ```

 4. Visit your application in a browser at http://localhost:3000/.
-5. To stop or restart run the appropriate command
+5. To stop or restart the container run the appropriate command

 **development**